Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-10-bitcoin-isnt-trustless.md

 featured: "true"
 ---

+Cryptocurrencies have a trust problem.

-Many blockchain advocates are mystified why laypeople don't trust cryptocurrencies.
-They claim that with the advent of Bitcoin and other cryptocurrencies, you no longer need to trust financial institutions.
+Blockchain advocates claim that with the advent of Bitcoin and other cryptocurrencies, you no longer need to trust anyone.
 Once you remove centralized authorities, money becomes trustless, or so they say.
-@

 And yet the vast majority of people don't trust cryptocurrencies.
-"Obviously those people don't understand the innovations behind blockchains," blockchain evangelists will claim.
-As though a simple lecture on consensus protocols should be all it takes to give a critic a sedating dose of credulity.
+Blockchain evangelists will claim those people don't understand the innovations behind blockchains, as though a sales pitch and a lecture on consensus protocols should be enough for anyone to give up their fiat.

-@
-It's completely reasonable not to trust Bitcoin.
+Not trusting Bitcoin is completely reasonable.
 Because Bitcoin is not trustless.
 In fact, Bitcoin requires more trust than most fiat financial systems.
-@

 **The key innovation of cryptocurrencies is that they decentralize trust.
-They do not eliminate it.** To believe otherwise is like believing that a piece of land becoming a community commons means its grass will always stay green. **replace with a brilliant analogy here** It's a total non sequitur.
+They do not eliminate it.** To believe otherwise is like saying that if a plot of land becomes a community commons, its grass will obviously stay green forever.
+It's a total non sequitur.
-@

 In reality, there's no such thing as trustlessness.
 Trust is a relationship of epistemic confidence.
 And aside from tautologies like the cogito, trust is always bounded.
-@

 Take science for example.
 Why do you trust science?
-@

 Every study you trust you probably didn't read yourself.
 Even for those you did, you didn't read all the literature they cited, you didn't double-check the dataset or re-run the regressions yourself.
 (Ironically, you probably won't be able to—most published scientific results are not replicable.)
 @
 You trust science because you are delegating your trust your scientific consensus.
 This usually works, but sometimes it doesn't.
 Science is not trustless.
 There is no free lunch when it comes to epistemology.